Planning Multiple Epidemic Interventions with Reinforcement Learning: Problem Formulation

 \paragraph{Tree Search.}

 Natively, Monte Carlo Tree Search (MCTS)~\cite{mcts0} requires both the state space and the action space to be discrete.

-Discretization, however, of the action space requires domain knowledge.
+Discretization of the action space requires domain knowledge, however.
 In our work with public health officials, we often found disagreement regarding the granularity and the values of such discretizations.

 Moreover, MCTS suffers from \textit{low sampling efficiency}.
 At each time step, MCTS estimates the value of a certain action through many Monte Carlo random plan simulations.
 The more simulations, the more accurate the estimate.
-This tradeoff implies that as the action space grows (with more interventions or with finer-grained discretizations), the computational resources have to exponentially increase in order to obtain reasonable coverage.
+This tradeoff implies that as the action space grows (with more interventions or with finer-grained discretizations), the computational resources have to increase exponentially in order to obtain reasonable coverage.
 Without good coverage, plans generated by MCTS will be much more costly than simple hand-crafted plans.

+\paragraph{Actor-Critic Methods.} In contrast to the planning approaches discussed above, we consider an agent that produces a \textit{policy}.